aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can test the quality of ***Aspose.BarCode*** recognition functionality and view the results online.{{% /alert %}}

 ## **Overview**
-In ***Aspose.BarCode for Java***, after reading the raw data from a barcode graphical representation, the library initiates data decoding that is performed according to the specific protocol.
-Often, in the case of using particular 1D and postal barcode types, conflicting data decoding formats may appear because some barcode symbologies have undergone standardization later than the start of their wide usage.
-To resolve such conflicts, class [*BarCodeReader*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeReader) contains a class called [*BarcodeSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSettings) that is used for data decoding settings.
+In the barcode recognition process implemented in ***Aspose.BarCode for Java***, barcode data decoding is initiated according to the special protocol after scanning the raw data from a graphical representation.
+Some linear and postal symbologies have passed standardization after their wide implementation, and therefore, it has lead to the appearance of incompatible decoding formats.
+To resolve possible conflicts, class [*BarCodeReader*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeReader) provides a special class called [*BarcodeSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSettings) used to manage barcode decoding settings.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Checksum Verification**
-In many 1D and postal symbologies, data integrity verification and decoding are based on checksum control mechanisms.
-Class [*BarcodeSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSettings) provides the [*ChecksumValidation*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/ChecksumValidation) enum that is used to manage checksum settings for data validation and decoding.
-In general, barcode standards can be divided into two groups: those with obligatory checksum and those with optional one.
-Depending on this, the [*ChecksumValidation*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/ChecksumValidation) enum provides different values; hence, the barcode recognition process will change according to particular checksum settings.
+Varios 1D and postal symbologies include checksum control mechanisms for data integrity verification.
+To adjust checksum settings for data validation purposes, class [*BarcodeSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSettings) contains the [*ChecksumValidation*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/ChecksumValidation) enum.
+Generally, symbologies can be classified according to the following types: with obligatory checksum controls and with optional ones.
+The [*ChecksumValidation*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/ChecksumValidation) enum suggests different options for these two groups.
+The barcode recognition procedure varies in line with checksum settings.

-### **Checksum Validation for Barcodes with Obligatory Checksum**
+### **Checksum Validation for symbologies with Obligatory Checksum**
-Symbologies with obligatory checksum always require performing checksum control when [*ChecksumValidation*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/ChecksumValidation) is set to *ChecksumValidation.Default* or *ChecksumValidation.On*.
-Otherwise, this parameter can take the value *ChecksumValidation.Off* that disables checksum controls for barcode type with obligatory checksum and thus allows reading data from incorrectly generated barcodes.
-However, in this case, the probability of inaccurate recognition increases considerably.
+Barcoded types with obligatory checksum controls require performing compulsive checksum validation when [*ChecksumValidation*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/ChecksumValidation) is initialized using *ChecksumValidation.DEFAULT* or *ChecksumValidation.ON* values.
+Alternatively, setting the *ChecksumValidation.Off* value turns off checksum verification and in this way, allows decoding information from invalid barcodes.
+This option increases the probability of incorrect recognition.

-The following code snippet explains how to manage checksum validation settings for the symbology with obligatory checksum (in this case, a sample *Code 11* barcode image provided below has been considered).
+The following code sample shows how to adjust checksum settings for the barcode type with obligatory checksum controls (namely, *Code 11*).

 {{< highlight csharp>}}
 //create barcode